applepi-2067/2024_Robot/readme.md

 ### Drivetrain

-The motors that move the robot chassis around the field.
+The modules that move the robot chassis around the field.

   * Modules
     * 4x SDS MK4I L3 (1x Kraken X60 as drive and 1x Falcon 500 as steer)